-- If income, assets, or other circumstances do not result in a decreased benefit, the individual's needs are included, effective with the month of entry. - If income, assets, or other circumstances cause ineligibility or a reduction of benefits for the month of entry, the needs of the absent parent are not included in the month of return.
-The case must be closed effective the last day of the month in which the absent parent returned.
+- If income, assets, or other circumstances do not result in a decreased benefit, the individual's needs are included, effective with the month of entry. - If income, assets, or other circumstances cause ineligibility for the month of entry, the needs of the absent parent are not included in the month of return.
+The case must be closed effective the last day of the month in which the absent parent returned. - If income, assets, or other circumstances cause a reduction of benefits for the month of entry, the absent parent is not included for the month of return.
+The absent parent must be added effective the 1st day of the month following the month of return.